Project Portfolio: Clover Food Plot

 Note: This is not the first time the soil has been worked here for a food plot, but the first time a clover plot was established.
 This year is the fourth year the plot has been planted/utilized.
 The soils are in much better shape now, after annual soil tests and adjustments, as well as breaking up the soil many times.
 Successful, healthy food plots (usually) take a lot of time, patience, and regular maintenance.

-Soils were prepared for planting by mowing off the weeds and remnants from the previous year’s fall brassica planting.
+Soils were prepared for planting by mowing off the weeds and remnants from the previous year’s, fall season brassica planting.
 After mowing, the plot was sprayed off to the kill the existing vegetation.

 Soil samples were collected and submitted to analyze the soil’s nutrients.
 A custom fertilizer blend containing the recommended amounts of DAP, potash, and pelletized lime was purchased to adjust the soils to nutrient levels ideal for clover establishment.